You are listening to the Sean Hannity Radio Show Podcast.

 He's it.

-Sanders is a guy who between 1972 and 76 was the nominee of the anti-capitalist, anti-war liberal union party of Vermont in two Senate and two gubernatorial elections in Vermont, he lost all four at the time.
+Sanders is a guy who, between 1972 and 76, was the nominee of the anti-capitalist, anti-war liberal union party of Vermont in two Senate and two gubernatorial elections in Vermont.

-He says that he held and ran under.
+And socialist is the political and economic philosophy he says that he held and ran under.

-Now he won his house race in 1990.
+Now, he won his House race in 1990.

 He won in the Senate in 2006.

-He's not changed his philosophy one bit over the years, and he lost the nomination, but it's clear that Sanders won the ideal ideological debate within the Democratic Party.
+He's not changed his philosophy one bit over the years, and he lost the nomination, but it's clear that Sanders won the ideological debate within the Democratic Party.

 That's his party.

-And it was him who dragged Hillary Clinton, Already a woman of the far left, even further and further to the left.
+And it was him who dragged Hillary Clinton, already a woman of the far left, even further and further to the left.

 And he's the one that drew the crowds.